Does Blepharoplasty Hurt? Pain, Recovery, and Results

 • Recommending gentle cold compress routines and prescription eye drops

-His decades of experience in lower blepharoplasty eyelid surgery and under-eye surgery help ensure a smooth, low-pain recovery.
+His decades of experience in lower blepharoplasty eyelid surgery and under-eye surgery, including bleph eyelid surgery, help ensure a smooth, low-pain recovery.

 Real Results and What to Expect Visually